louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 Conclusion

 Hypocalcemia in trauma patients is associated with increased mortality.
-Recent data highlight the integration of hypocalcemia into the trauma lethal triad—comprising hypothermia, acidosis, and coagulopathy—as a predictor of prognosis and mortality in critically injured patients.
+Recent data highlight the integration of hypocalcemia into the trauma lethal triad — comprising hypothermia, acidosis, and coagulopathy — as a predictor of prognosis and mortality in critically injured patients.
 Based on our findings, we suggest that hypocalcemia should be closely monitored regardless of the history of transfusion.
 Further prospective evaluation is warranted to validate the benefits of early calcium administration in trauma patients.

 ---

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^a1be9275].
 Kidney International Supplements (2017).
 Medium credibility.

-KDIGO 2017 CKD-MBD 4.2.1—Evaluation and initial management of elevated parathyroid hormone (PTH) in nondialysis CKD: In patients with CKD G3a–G5 not on dialysis, the optimal PTH level is not known; however, we suggest that patients with levels of intact PTH progressively rising or persistently above the upper normal limit for the assay be first evaluated for hyperphosphatemia, hypocalcemia, and vitamin D deficiency (2C), and it is reasonable to correct these abnormalities with any or all of the following; reducing dietary phosphate intake and administering phosphate binders, calcium supplements, and/or native vitamin D (Not Graded).
+KDIGO 2017 CKD-MBD 4.2.1 — Evaluation and initial management of elevated parathyroid hormone (PTH) in nondialysis CKD: In patients with CKD G3a–G5 not on dialysis, the optimal PTH level is not known; however, we suggest that patients with levels of intact PTH progressively rising or persistently above the upper normal limit for the assay be first evaluated for hyperphosphatemia, hypocalcemia, and vitamin D deficiency (2C), and it is reasonable to correct these abnormalities with any or all of the following; reducing dietary phosphate intake and administering phosphate binders, calcium supplements, and/or native vitamin D (Not Graded).

 ---